GussyH/hass-telebot/README.md

-bot_token = "<the token for your Telegram bot>" allowed_chat_ids = "<list of Telegram chat ids in which you are talking to your bot>" fav_entities = "<space separated list of favourite entities (used by /favstates)>"
+bot_token = "<the token for your Telegram bot>" allowed_chat_ids = "<list of Telegram chat ids in which you are talking to your bot>" fav_entities = "<space separated list of favourite entities (used by /favstates)>" show_maps = "<true or false whether you want maps to show for device locations>"
 ```

 Then you can run the bot with